-Another option is this clever Not Your Mama’s PB&J recipe from our sponsor MilkLife.
+Another option is this clever Not Your Mama’s PB&J recipe on the MilkLife site.
+(A former sponsor.)
 You can obviously swap out the pb for sunbutter.
-And the addition of graham crackers instead of bread or crackers may make it go down easier for kids who are still reluctant to make a switch from the pb brand they’re used to.
+And the addition of graham crackers instead of bread or crackers may make it go down easier for kids who are still reluctant to make a switch from the peanut butter brand they’re used to.

 If your kids don’t eat meat…